 Why not visit the Singapore Zoo and Night Safari this upcoming weekend with your family?

 This activity would take up most of the day, and even if the trip does not last that long, there is plenty of other attractions in Johor Bahru that you can bring your family to.

 Let’s dive in.

 We recommend a day trip since the hotel stays in Singapore can be pricey with a family of 3-5.
-When the trip is all done with and night falls, you can stay at our guesthouse located near the JB customs for only about RM250 a night!
+When the trip is all done with and night falls, you can stay at Artsy Guesthouse located near the JB customs for only about RM250 a night!

 Let’s say that you are travelling to Singapore zoo from JB Sentral.
 You can get through the customs either by train or by bus if you are not driving.